Ailsbury History, Family Crest & Coats of Arms

 The surname Ailsbury was first found in Buckinghamshire at Aylesbury, a borough, market-town, parish, and the head of a union, in the hundred of Aylesbury.
 "This place appears to have been one of the strongholds of the ancient Britons, from whom it was taken in the year 571 by Cutwulph, brother of Ceawlin, King of the West Saxons; and to have had a castle of some importance, from which circumstance probably it derives its Saxon appellation Aeglesburge.
 In the reign of the Conqueror it was a royal manor."
 By the time of the Domesday Book of 1086, the place name was listed as Eilesberia and literally meant "stronghold or a man called Aegel. " As far as the surname is concerned, the first record of the surname was found in 1188 when Richard of Aylesbury of Eynsham held estates in this shire.

-Important Dates for the Ailsbury family
+Early History of the Ailsbury family

 This web page shows only a small excerpt of our Ailsbury research.
 Another 125 words (9 lines of text) covering the years 1280, 1307, 1377, 1381, 1455, 1487, 1576, 1657, 1628, 1635, 1576, 1677, 1615, 1656, 1622 and 1659 are included under the topic Early Ailsbury History in all our PDF Extended History products and printed products wherever possible.